simonprickett/simonprickett.github.io/_posts/2021-06-06-the-m5stack-core-ink-pomodoro-timer.md

 Once `setup()` has completed, the device executes the code in the `loop()` function indefinitely.
 I chose to write my `loop()` function so that it works roughly like this for each iteration:

 * Was the button on top of the device pressed?
-If so, beep the buzzer three times and reset some global variables tracking now many minutes remain in the current work interval and which iteration of the process we're in:
+If so, beep the buzzer three times and reset some global variables tracking now many minutes remain in the current work interval and which iteration of the process we're in.
+Also set the current state to `STATE_WORKING`:

 <script src="https://gist.github.com/simonprickett/315d826cebdfcb63dd453a9b894b00af.js"></script>